romanbotnari/streams/docs/Installation.md

 # Kafka

 There's a docker compose file in the root.
-It starts a Kafka and Zookeper instance inside a docker container.
+It starts a Kafka and Zookeper instance inside a single docker container.

 It will download the following image: